influxdata/docs-v2/content/v2.0/reference/flux/stdlib/built-in/transformations/union.md

 ```

 ## union() versus join()
-`union()` unifies separate streams of tables into a single stream of tables and
+`union()` merges separate streams of tables into a single stream of tables and
 groups rows of data based on existing [group keys](/v2.0/reference/glossary/#group-key).
 `union()` does not modify individual rows of data.
-`join()` outputs new rows based on one or more columns present in both streams of tables.
+`join()` creates new rows based on common values in one or more specified columns.
-Each row contains data from each of the joined streams.
+Output rows also contain the differing values from each of the joined streams.

 Given two streams of tables, `t1` and `t2`, the results of `join()` and `union()`
 are illustrated below: